Nation's Best Team

 completed valuations on a wide variety of property types, including hundreds of convenience stores and gas stations.

 Bob frequently consults and advises attorneys concerning the disputed area of the allocation

 of intangible asset earnings for gas stations and convenience stores.

 Repository and Library

-subject matter related to all aspects of appraisal and case law, including eminent domain, intangible
+indexed for specific subject matter related to all aspects of appraisal and case law, including eminent domain, intangible

 asset earnings allocation and valuation of the real property.
-These sources provide efficient industry-recognized documentation
+These sources provide efficient industry-recognized

-standards, trade area analysis, the cost, sales comparison and capitalized income approaches.
-Each new
+questions cover industry standards, trade area analysis, the cost, sales comparison and capitalized income approaches.

 Sales and Operating Data